ansible-buch/docker-installer/docker_host/README.md

 If you specify an account with `docker_user`, it will be put into the `docker` group, and therefore gets the permission to use Docker.

-Additionally, the `ctop` tool will be installed directly from GitHub.
+Additionally, the latest version of `lazydocker` will be installed directly from GitHub.